Skip to content

 Attachment notes

-• Files are materialized into the child workspace at `.openclaw/attachments/
+• Subagent attachments are materialized into the child workspace at `.openclaw/attachments/

-/with a.manifest.json. - Attachment content is automatically redacted from transcript persistence. - Base64 inputs are validated with strict alphabet/padding checks and a pre-decode size guard. - File permissions are 0700for directories and0600for files. - Cleanup follows thecleanuppolicy:deletealways removes attachments;keepretains them only whenretainOnSessionKeep: true`.
+/with a.manifest.json. - ACP attachments are image-only and forwarded inline to the ACP runtime after the same file count, per-file byte, and total byte limits pass. - Attachment content is automatically redacted from transcript persistence. - Base64 inputs are validated with strict alphabet/padding checks and a pre-decode size guard. - Subagent attachment file permissions are 0700for directories and0600for files. - Subagent cleanup follows thecleanuppolicy:deletealways removes attachments;keepretains them only whenretainOnSessionKeep: true`.

 Experimental built-in tool flags.
 Default off unless a strict-agentic GPT-5 auto-enable rule applies.